catataw/mt4-mql/README.md

 ##### August 2016:

 - MetaQuotes stops supporting terminals older than build 950.
-The version used before was build 745.
+Until then the version used for online connections was build 745.
+The version used since then is that build 950.

 ##### November 2016: